jatinselmokar/jatinselmokar.github.io/_portfolio/covid-eda.md

 Since inception, the infamous virus has caused major disruptions in almost every aspect of life and continues to affect millions all around the world.

 ## Countries Impacted Over Time
-The inflection point on the graph seems to be around February 23 where the curve takes a dramatic turn in direction.
+Although the rate of impact seemed constant in early February, the curve had reached on an unquestionable inflection point towards the end of the month.

 *Note: Click on "Play" to see the animation.*
 <iframe width="800" height="450" frameborder="0" scrolling="no" src="//plotly.com/~jatins/1.embed"></iframe>